 The CIHT North West Awards 2025

-The CIHT North West Awards are back!
-The Awards celebrates the very best the region offers across the key areas of highways and transportation.
+The CIHT North West Awards celebrate the very best the region offers across the key areas of highways and transportation.
 They are open to everyone: members and non-members; small and large organisations; public, private and third sector.
 The Awards recognise the outstanding contribution that good projects and people make to our daily lives.

 Submissions will be judged independently, and a shortlist chosen in Spring before the winners of the Awards are announced at the CIHT North West Annual Dinner which will be held on Thursday 26 June 2025 at Manchester Hall.